Great nature reserves to visit in September

 The lake's steep banks were carefully sculpted to form shallows in front of two bird hides while the creation of three floating raft islands have enabled common terns and waterfowl to nest away from local foxes.

 Cholsey Marsh, Oxon

 Take a walk along the Thames Path through Cholsey Marsh near Wallingford.
 This site comprises flood meadow and marsh, wet woodland and scrub with ponds.
-The marsh is home to wading birds, a mixed winter roost, reptiles, dragonflies and the highly protected Desmoulin’s whorl snail.
+The marsh is home to wading birds, dragonflies and the highly protected, tiny Desmoulin’s whorl snail.